-The marathon count is set to continue for some time yet after Sinn Féin candidate Liadh Ni Riada asked for a recount after just 327 votes separated the two candidates in the race for the fifth seat after the 18th count.
+The marathon count is set to continue for some time yet after Sinn Féin candidate Liadh Ni Riada asked for a recount after just 327 votes separated her and the Green Party's Grace O'Sullivan in the race for the fifth seat after the 18th count.

 Counting staff will begin the process of rechecking tomorrow morning at 9am and, if required, a full recount will begin next Tuesday.

 Speaking after the recheck was announced, Grace O'Sullivan said that the wait would be "torturous".

 "I would have loved to go home knowing I had that fifth seat but that is not the case," she said.

 "It is stressful.
 We have been here for a long time.
 I wasn't sure whether I was going to be the one with the upper hand.
 As it happens, the recount was called by Liadh and her colleagues let me know beforehand, which was very decent of them.

 "It would have been great to go home with that fifth seat but, in the end, it is what it is - I am big and strong enough to keep going."